UW-Macrostrat/Leaflet.draw.topology/README.md

 # Leaflet.draw.topology
-Topology editing extension to [Leaflet.draw](https://github.com/Leaflet/Leaflet.draw/)
+Topology editing extension to [Leaflet.draw](https://github.com/Leaflet/Leaflet.draw/).
+Video demo can be found [on YouTube](https://www.youtube.com/watch?v=rWVRIoIG3gc).

 ##Getting started
 The plugin can be initialized as so: